sbaeyens/robinhood-clone/README.md

 Hi Welcome to Dinero, a clone of Robinhood built with a javascript/react frontend and python/flask backend.
 It's pulls real-time stock data using the [Polygon.io](https://polygon.io/) API.

 View the site here: [Dinero.com](https://dinero.onrender.com/)

-      - Log in using my Demo User account to use all the features.
+      * Log in using the Demo User account on the sign in page to use all the features.

 ## Technologies & Libraries Used